Guest post by Jon Hainstock

 If they don’t believe the company they’re working for is contributing to society, or isn’t trustworthy in some way, they won’t take pride in their work and will begin to feel disheartened.More than ever, people want to make a difference and give back.
 Volunteering gives them that much-needed outlet.

 On the surface, it’s easy to see outside activities — such as volunteerism — as being a waste of time.
 Don’t limit yourself to this short-term thinking.
-When you understand that volunteering gives your team members greater purpose, you’ll see that your community isn’t the only one that benefits when you encourage your workers to do give back.
+When you understand that volunteering gives your team members greater purpose, leading to improved employee recruitment and retention, you’ll see that your community isn’t the only one that benefits when you encourage your workers to do give back.

 About the Author: Jon Hainstock is the co-founder of ZoomShift, scheduling & time clock software designed for hourly employees.
 Jon lives in Burlington, WI with his wife Grace, and children June, Evelyn and Charlie.
 Connect with Jon on Twitter, LinkedIn, Facebook, Medium and Instagram.